Divorcing from Metalama

 Step 3.
 Build your code with special flags

 Define the following environment variables:

-transformed that you can find under the
+transformed directory, located under the

 obj directory of each project.